google/gops/README.md

 additional information such as the current stack trace, Go version, memory stats, etc.

+In order to start the diagnostics agent, see the [hello example](https://github.com/google/gops/blob/master/examples/hello/main.go).

-Diagnostics features are only supported on Unix-like systems for now.
+Please not that diagnostics features are only supported on Unix-like systems for now.
 We are planning to add Windows support in the near future.

 ### stack